sooster910/seasons/README.md

-#This simple project is a practice of functional component and class compnent from Udemy react course
+<h3>This simple project is a practice of functional component and class compnent from Udemy react course</h3>
-The users have experience different screen by detecting what seasons the user crrently experiencing depends on their physical location.
+It allows user to have a different screen by detecting what seasons the user crrently experiencing depends on their physical location.